I’m not trying to be discouraging or to tell you not to apply.

 You likely will also need to apply for other social welfare programs to help you survive until your application goes through.

-Like many government forms, the wording can be confusing, especially if you don’t fit the assumptions they make.
+Like many government forms, the wording in your application or documentation can be confusing, especially if you don’t fit the assumptions the document’s creators made.

-There are few worse feelings than spending hours waiting to be seen, then emerging five minutes later with a list of the documentation you need to get – so you can get back into the line again and hope that it’s right now.
+There are few worse feelings than spending hours waiting to be seen, then emerging five minutes later with a list of the documentation you need to get – so you can get back into the line again and hope that it’s right this time.

-Things have improved somewhat, as now there are more often options to be interviewed by phone, rather than in person, which reduces a lot of the stress, but that likely varies by state and possibly by county – as well as by program.
+Things have improved somewhat, as now there are more often options to be interviewed by phone, rather than in person, which reduces some of the stress, but that likely varies by state and possibly by county – as well as by program.

 Applying for disability requires inner strength